dassl-uiuc/MEGALON-artifact/README.md

 To reproduce the experiments corresponding to the accepted version of the paper, switch to tag `artifact-eval-v1`.

+For extra experiments in the final paper, please refer to tag `cr-v2`.

 ## Getting Started

 ### Prerequisites